fabiopsyduck/GFL-LAUNCHER-GENERATOR/README.md

 Ideal tool to start the game without bugs and without the need to manually change settings.
+Only the launcher needs to run in administrator mode, not the generator.

 If you want to run it in administrator mode more easily with just two mouse clicks, use the "ExecutarComoAdmin.reg" file.